 When removing fox faeces always wear gloves and use tools that are only designated for that task.
 If you come into contact with faeces, wash the area immediately and if you have any concerns, you should contact a doctor.

 What to do if you find an orphaned fox cub

 It is not uncommon for foxes to leave their older cubs unattended, sometimes for quite lengthy periods and only return briefly to feed them.
 So do not immediately assume that the cubs are orphaned or abandoned.
 If the cubs are lying quietly, they are probably being cared for.
 When they are hungry, they will start making plaintive barking noises.
 If you think they are deserted, do not touch them.

 If the cubs are all together and hungry then the mother may have been killed, but if it is a single cub it is much more likely that it has strayed and cannot find its way home.
 The barking is a contact call, so just keep an eye on it to ensure it isn’t attacked by a cat or dog and soon the vixen should recover it.
 If you think there is no mother, then contact one of the organisations at the bottom of this page.

 As the territory of a fox can be reoccupied by another, deterrence methods are more effective and less costly than pest control.
 The Fox Project offers practical advice on safe and humane deterrents.

 Foxes can also be deterred if you:

-- keep bin lids closed and put out on correct collection day
+- make sure you dispose of your rubbish properly, and put out on the correct collection day

-- store bins against a wall or somewhere foxes cannot easily knock them over
+- keep bin lids closed and store against a wall or somewhere foxes cannot easily knock them over

 - clean up after BBQs and picnics